Audit Committee

 Internal audit

 Due to the size and complexity of the Group, it is appropriate for an internal audit programme to be used within the business.
 BM Howarth Ltd, an external firm, provides internal audit services to the Group in accordance with an annually agreed Internal Audit Charter and internal audit plan.
 Where additional or specific resource is required, additional support is provided by Ernst & Young.
-A rotation programme is in place, such that every business unit site will have an internal audit at least once every three years, with the largest sites being reviewed at least once every two years.
-The rotation programme allows divisional management’s actions and responses to be followed up on a timely basis.
+A rotation programme is in place, such that every site will have an internal audit at least once every three years, with the largest sites being reviewed at least once every two years.
+The rotation programme allows GKN Aerospace management’s actions and responses to be followed up on a timely basis.
 The internal audit programme of planned visits is discussed and agreed with the Committee during the year.

 The internal auditor’s remit includes assessment of the effectiveness of internal financial control systems, compliance with the Group’s Policies and Procedures Manual and a review of the businesses’ balance sheets.
 A report of key findings and recommendations is presented to Melrose senior management, including the Head of Financial Reporting, followed by a meeting to discuss these key findings and to agree on resulting actions.
+Physical internal audit site visits were conducted by BM Howarth across a total of 48 sites in 2022.
+Further, due to continued restrictions in China as a result of COVID-19, two sites were reviewed remotely, meaning that 50 sites were reviewed in total.

 To supplement the internal audit programme, a targeted sample of sites were selected for a balance sheet review with interviews of site controllers conducted by the internal auditor and senior management, together with self-certification questionnaires which were discussed in detail with divisional finance directors at the internal control sign-off meetings.
 A report of all significant findings is presented by the internal auditor to the Committee at each meeting and implementation of recommendations is followed up at the subsequent Committee meeting.